Princess Tsuguko of Takamado: 2021–2023

-2024 – present
+2024–present

 On 6 January 2024, Princess Tsuguko attended the "9th All Japan Brass Symphony Competition Finals" at Fuchu-no-mori Art Theater, in Tokyo.
-She watched the final musical performance and congratulated the children, even if they lost the competition.
 On 8 January 2024, she attended the "76th All Japan High School Volleyball Championship Women's Final" at Tokyo Metropolitan Gymnasium, in Tokyo.
-She congratulated the winning volleyball team.
 On 7 February 2024, The Princess attended the "Japan Grand Prix International Orchid and Flower Show 2024 - Festival of Flowers & Greenery" at Tokyo Dome City Prism Hall, in Tokyo.
-She read a speech at the start of the event and took a tour of the flower show.
 On 5 April 2024, she and her mother attended the "2024 Cherry Blossom Charity Ball" organised by the International Ladies Benevolent Society (ILBS) at Hotel Okura, in Tokyo.
 On 17 April 2024, Princess Tsuguko and her mother Princess Hisako visited Meiji Jingu in Shibuya, Tokyo to commemorate the 110th anniversary of Empress Shoken's death.
-The Princesses prayed at the Shrine.
 On 7 August 2024, she attended the 57th National High School Archery Championship finals, and awards and closing ceremony at Kakidomari Stadium in Nagasaki, Nagasaki Prefecture, as President of the "All Japan Archery Federation".
-On the occasion of her visit to the Prefecture, on the same day she visited the Nagasaki Peace Memorial Hall, built in honor of the atomic bomb victims of 1945.
-Then, she met survivors of the bomb and toured the local museum.
-On 1 September 2024, Princess Tsuguko attended the finals of the "JAPAN CUP 2024 Japan Cheerleading Championships" at Yoyogi National Stadium First Gymnasium in Shibuya, Tokyo.
-She watched the finals and then congratulated the teams that participated.
-From 7 to 8 October 2024, Princess Tsuguko visited Saga Prefecture to attend the 78th National Sports Festival: she watched table tennis competitions in Kiyama, and archery competitions in Kashima, as well as sumo competitions in Yoshinogari and other cultural events.
-Between 24 November and 27 November 2024, she attended the mourning and funeral events for her grandmother Princess Mikasa who died on 15 November at St. Luke's International Hospital: she was present at the "Seishin Ikyu no Gi" and "Reidai anchi no Gi" events that were held at the Mikasa residence on 24 and 25 November; also, she was present at the "Renso no Gi" funeral at Toshimagaoka Cemetery on 26 November and the day-one grave visit on 27 November.
+On the occasion of her visit to the Prefecture, on the same day she visited the Nagasaki Peace Memorial Hall.
+From 7 to 8 October 2024, Princess Tsuguko visited Saga Prefecture to attend the 78th National Sports Festival.
+Between 24 November and 27 November 2024, she attended the mourning and funeral events for her grandmother Princess Mikasa who died on 15 November.
+She was present at the "Renso no Gi" funeral at Toshimagaoka Cemetery on 26 November and the day-one grave visit on 27 November.